• Skip to primary navigation

 So choose between the broad smoothness of collard greens or the frilly elegance of mustard greens.

-Both make a great addition to any nutritious meal.
+Both make a good addition to any nutritious meal.

 2 - Flavor and Taste